sandialabs/InterSpec/target/android/README.md

 find boost and Wt libraries for android, even when I specified all the directories I could.
 I was unable to find an elegant way to do all this, so I just brute forced it.
-These instructions are for May of 2018, and macOS was used.
+These instructions are for March of 2022, and macOS was used.

-- Download and install Android Studio.
+- Download and install Android Studio (2021.1.1 Patch 2 was used).
 - Then use the HelloJNI example project to determine which compile flags is used by cmake/Android-Studio.
-  - First in build.gradle set options to what you want ('minSdkVersion 19', 'targetSdkVersion 23', 'compileSdkVersion 25', and CMake arguments "-DANDROID_CPP_FEATURES=rtti exceptions", "-DANDROID_TOOLCHAIN=clang",
-    "-DANDROID_PIE=ON", "-DANDROID_STL=c++_static").
-  - Then build each architecture you might want, and then in like /Users/wcjohns/AndroidStudioProjects/HelloJNI/app/.externalNativeBuild/cmake/x86_64Release/x86_64 open android_gradle_build.json and get the actual compile flags.
+  - Build each architecture you might want, and then in like AndroidStudioProjects/HelloJNI/app/.cxx/cmake/arm8Debug/armeabi-v7a/compile_commands.json you can get the actual compile flags.
 - Then use https://github.com/moritz-wundke/Boost-for-Android to build boost
   - Boost-for-Android is great, but you really need to check that it uses the same build settings as CMake will.
 To do this edit the